microchip-pic-avr-examples/attiny1627-current-measurement-and-battery-monitoring-mplab-mcc/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# AN???? - Current Measurement and Battery Monitoring With AVR® Devices
+# AN4811 - Current Measurement and Battery Monitoring With AVR® Devices

 This application note shows how to use the ADC featured in the tinyAVR® 2 devices, to measure current and to monitor battery charge.
 The underlying theory is discussed and a demo application is presented.
 The demo shows an implementation of a simple circuit where various nodes are connected to the ADC, so that measurements can be taken.
 Furthermore, by using MPLAB® Data Visualizer the relevant data can be presented live.